 If you would like to prevent us from collecting cookies when you visit our site, please update the privacy setting in your chosen web browser.

 Any individual can request to see the information we hold on them at any time.
 If you believe the information we hold on you is incorrect, you will have the right to have this rectified or deleted accordingly.

 We will retain your information for as long as necessary to fulfil the purpose(s) for which it was collected and to comply with applicable laws and your consent.

+We strive to act in accordance with all relevant data protection legislation, at all times.
 If you have a concern or complaint about our collection or processing of your personal information, then please contact us at email@example.com so that we can put it right.

 You also have the right to make a complaint to the data protection regulator in your country.
 The UK Regulator is the ICO.
 You can find them at: www.ico.org.uk